Swalwell bypasses coffee inside Trump Tower, tweets about it

 Twitter users were quick to roast the potential 2020 presidential candidate.

-“Swalwell later froze to death as slowly he came to the realization that most of NYC's cafes are run by a rival presidential candidate”, one user wrote, referring to former Starbucks CEO and Independent presidential candidate Howard Schultz.
+“Swalwell later froze to death as slowly he came to the realization that most of NYC's cafes are run by a rival presidential candidate,” one user wrote, referring to former Starbucks CEO and independent presidential candidate Howard Schultz.

-One Twitter user replied that Swalwell appeared to have taken his photo outside the Fendi store in Midtown Manhattan—an area steeped with coffee shops.
+One Twitter user replied that Swalwell appeared to have taken his photo outside the Fendi store in Midtown Manhattan — an area steeped with coffee shops.

-Swalwell's tweet received over 25,000 replies, with some blasting the Congressman while others poked fun at his dramatic winter journey.
+Swalwell's tweet received over 25,000 replies, some blasting the congressman while others poked fun at his dramatic winter journey.

 The congressman, a member of the House Judiciary and Intel committees, did not update the post on whether he was able to locate another coffee spot.